Find Grad Schools

 9 Yearly Graduations

 University of Central Florida is the 10th most popular school in the nation for students seeking a master's degree in other public administration & social service professions.
 Roughly 71,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,478 per year, while in-state graduate students, on average, pay $6,916 per year.
 During the most recent year for which we have data, 9 people received their master's degree in other public administration & social service professions from UCF.
-Of these students, 92% were women and 46% were members of underrepresented racial-ethnic groups.
+Around 54% of these students were from an underrepresented racial-ethnic group, and 96% were women.

 #11